 The question of "why": Children often wonder why their loved one has to die, especially as pain, confusion and anger begin to set in.
 A good answer: "Even though some people's end comes earlier than we'd hoped, their life still had a beginning, middle and an end.
 Everyone's life is special no matter how long it is."
 Avoid using such phrases as: "It is her time" or "God wanted him or her to go to heaven."
-These are often confusing and frightening to children.
+These are often confusing and frightening to children; they might think "What if God wants me or you?!"